 On May 4, 2022, CSU COAST and the Center for Diverse Leadership in Science at UCLA hosted a talk by Dr. Ebony O. McGee, professor of diversity and STEM education at Vanderbilt University.
 Dr. McGee spoke about what it means to be racially marginalized while minoritized in the context of learning and achieving in STEM higher education and in the STEM professions.
 She presented her work on equity ethic and the propensity for BIPOC STEMers to gravitate toward empathic social causes, the elimination of disparities, and racial justice efforts within and beyond STEM.
 Her work suggests that providing Black, Latinx, and Indigenous STEMers with robust opportunities to apply their scientific and engineering insights to societal problems could be a powerful approach to retention.
 The recording from the talk is password protected.
 Please complete and submit this short Google Form to access the recording.
+The recording will be available until May 3, 2023.

 CSU COAST partnered with ADVANCEGeo, an initiative formed to address the problem of sexual harassment and other exclusionary behaviors that lead to hostile working and learning climates in the earth, space and environmental sciences.
 During the Active Bystander Intervention Workshop, CSU faculty, staff, students and administrators learned to recognize sexual harassment, bullying, and other hostile behaviors and learn how to effectively intervene.
 Attendees participated in interactive discussions where they were presented with various hostile scenarios, including fieldwork settings, and developed strategies to safely intervene.
 More information on the workshop, including COAST slides, resources, and suggested readings, can be found here.